 Affordability of a Virtual CISO

 Compared to Virtual CISOs, regular CISOs are expensive and costs companies a lump sum.
 As much as CISOs are essential, it doesn't make sense for all companies to hire and manage them internally.
 A professional virtual CISO reduces expenses since you are only paying for the service.
-You do not have to hire someone locally, pay for their move, or anything beyond what they are providing for you.
+You do not have to hire someone locally, pay for their move, or do anything beyond what they are providing for you.

 Finding a reputable and high-class virtual CISO to rely on is crucial.
 They must be able to implement information security systems for all types of circumstances.
 A great virtual CISO will ensure accurate regulations and improved efficiency.
 They will focus on your security system needs so you can concentrate on building your company.